The RustWeek unconference is an invite-only event for Rust maintainers, on Fri May 16 & Sat May 17.

 Covid policy: Please review our covid policy for the unconf.

 The RustWeek unconf will begin on Friday.
-Other than a quick plenary start of the unconf, each unconf group will have their own schedule and their own dedicated rooms.
+There will be no plenary start of the unconf, each unconf group runs their own schedule in their own dedicated rooms.

 Unconf group leaders